MONTANA 4-H FOUNDATION

 Application Process

-If grant funds are not used for program purpose, group agrees to return them by December 31st of the grant year.
+If grant funds are not used for program purpose, the group agrees to return them by September 1st of the grant year.
 Groups are also required to submit the evaluation form by September 1st of the grant year.
+Online Evaluation form.

 County